2nd Civil Affairs Company

 Flag of the 92nd Civil Affairs Battalion was uncased by

-Colonel James Wolff
+Colonel James 'Jay' Wolff

 95th Civil Affairs Brigade Commander